0370 1500 100

 I'm a people person and like to help clients find solutions to their problems.
 A lot of what I do is common sense but applying common sense to family law can be tricky and clients need a guiding hand to show them the way.

 Job satisfaction and variety.
-Advising in family law brings new challenges every day as no case is the same.
+Advising in family law brings new challenges every day as no case is ever the same.

 From the outside Irwin Mitchell can look daunting.
 The firm has grown rapidly since I first joined in 1999.
 However, the reality is the firm is like a number of small business working under one roof.
 This means we really are small enough to care and deliver the personal service clients want but we are also large enough to deliver that service at high corporate standards.